yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 ---
 title: Learn how to use tutorial
-description: Quickly get started with Superfile
+description: Quickly get started with superfile
 head:
   - tag: title
     content: Tutorial | superfile